msmohanbabu/TravelAnalysis/README.md

 # TravelAnalysis
 Flight Data Analysis

-This job can be submitted using sparksubmit.sh - configured to run in cluster mode.
+This job can be submitted using sparksubmit.sh

 All required parameters\thresholds can be configured in application.conf.